Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty Core

 With Stanton and Judge together, the 2018 Yankees will terrorize pitchers from coast to coast.
 Facing these guys will be torture, one pitch at a time, especially in Yankee Stadium.
 Only Baltimore's Oriole Park at Camden Yards and Cincinnati's Great American Ballpark produced more homers than Yankee Stadium in 2017.
 Every night will be Guaranteed Home Run Night at Yankee Stadium in 2018.

-Really, just one looming question remains: If Stanton and Judge combine to bring the Yankees their 28th World Series title, will Derek Jeter be awarded a sixth ring?
+Really, just one looming question remains: If Stanton and Judge combine to bring the Yankees their 28th World Series title, will Jeter be awarded a sixth ring?

 Scott Miller covers Major League Baseball as a national columnist for Bleacher Report.
 Follow Scott on Twitter and talk baseball.